-Setting Description Factory Default IP/Name of Time IP or Domain name of the NTP time server.
+Setting Description IP or Domain name of the NTP time server.
 The 2nd NTP time.nist.gov Server 1/2 server will be used if the 1st NTP server fails to connect.
+Description Factory Default This narameter determines how often the time is synchronized from the NTP server.
+600 (seconds) IP or Domain name of the NTP time server.
+The 2nd NTP server will be used if the 1st NTP server fails to connect.
+Description This parameter determines how often the time is synchronized